Join ADA and PDA

 high-contact sports and to brush and floss regularly.

-This year's NCDHM campaign, with the slogan "Defeat Monster Mouth," features the McGrinn Twins, Flossy and Buck, along with
+This year's NCDHM campaign, with the slogan "Sugar Wars," features the McGrinn Twins, Flossy and Buck, along with

 their best friends and next-door neighbors Den and Gen Smiley.
 The